grafana/agent/README.md

 Grafana Cloud Agent is an observability data collector optimized for sending metrics and log data to [Grafana Cloud](https://grafana.com/products/cloud/).

-Users of Prometheus cloud storage vendors with a single Prometheus instance can struggle sending their data at massive scale (millions of active series):
-Prometheus is sometimes called a single point of failure that generally requires a giant machine with a lot of resources allocated to it.
+Users of Prometheus operating at a massive scale (i.e., millions of active series) can struggle to run an unsharded singleton Prometheus instance: it becomes a single point of failure and requires a giant machine with a lot of resources allocated to it.
+Even with proper sharding across multiple Prometheus instances, using Prometheus to send data to a cloud vendor can seem redundant: why pay for cloud storage if data is already stored locally?

 The Grafana Cloud Agent uses the same code as Prometheus, but tackles these issues by only using the most relevant parts of Prometheus for interaction with hosted